 Crews using heavy equipment tear boxcars apart on May 26, 2024, one day after the Union Pacific freight train derailed near Emmet, Arkansas.
 All photos by Michael Hibblen

-A Union Pacific freight train derailed near the southwest Arkansas town of Emmet on May 25, 2024, with the railroad reporting 51 cars were involved.
+A Union Pacific freight train derailed near the southwest Arkansas town of Emmet on May 25, 2024, with the railroad reporting 51 rail cars were involved.
 The wreckage blocked the busy double-track main line between Little Rock and Texarkana, which is also used by Amtrak’s Texas Eagle, with two passenger trains scheduled each day between Chicago and San Antonio.
 No injuries were reported.

 The derailment occurred behind a Foster Farms feed mill along U.S. 67, with most of the wrecked rail cars in a wooded area that required temporary paths to be cleaned to access the cars.
 If the derailment had happened a mile or so up the tracks, it would have been in a residential neighborhood.
 I arrived the following morning as a major response was underway with trucks carrying heavy equipment like bulldozers lining both sides of the highway.
-Also brought in were pieces of prefabricated track loaded on trailers.
+Also brought in were pieces of prefabricated railroad tracks loaded on trailers.

 A worker walks in front of a pile of spilled boxes of Modello.